MediaArea/MediaConch/Narrative.md

 MediaArea proposes that PreForma suppliers collaborate to define a common expression for sets of policy checks via an XML Schema and associated data dictionary.
 The collaboration would include agreement on the operators ("Greater Than", "Starts With", etc) of the policy checks and attempts to normalize technical metadata between common formats where they have overlapping concepts.
 Each conformance checker would produce a vocabulary of technical metadata specific to its format for policies to be checked against.

-MediaArea will provide sample sets of policy checks based on interviews with memeory institutions and community practice.
+MediaArea will provide sample sets of policy checks based on interviews with memory institutions and community practice.

 ### Reporter